mobilecoinofficial/docker-rust-sgx-base/README.md

 ### mobilecoin/rust-sgx (amd64)

-`rust-sgx-base` can be used by CI/CD for building and testing mobilecoin rust projects that require SGX libraries.
+`rust-sgx` can be used by CI/CD for building and testing mobilecoin rust projects that require SGX libraries.
 This image is only available as a amd64(X64) image.

 1. Build `rust-base` image with the `latest` tag.
 2. Build `rust-sgx` image using `rust-base` as the `FROM` image.